katkapsasky/hangman/README.md

 ### Acknowledgements

-My mentor, Tim Nelson, and Tutor Support for their invaluable feedback, insight and support in fixing many bugs alongs the way.
+My mentor, Tim Nelson, for his invaluable feedback and insight and the Code Institute Tutor Support team for helping me in fixing many bugs along the way.

 ---